PersiaML/tutorials/src/customization/index.md

 ```
 ## Build PERSIA Runtime Image Locally

-Persia runtime image can be built from local.
+PERSIA runtime image can be built from local.
 You can use your customized docker image to launch a PERSIA training task by both kubernetes and docker-compose.

 Use following instructions to build persia-runtime-image: